ethnzhng/math-desolver/README.md

 \
 As a more extreme example, by increasing the depth you can create even further <a href="https://raw.githubusercontent.com/ethnzhng/math-desolver/main/img/bigboi.png" target="_blank">comically large expressions, such as this result</a> from running `python desolver.py 88 16` (zoom and scrolling required for full effect)

-<sub>I tried embedding the image here as a scrollable box but it didn't work : (</sub>

 ### Future Improvements
 - [ ] Add more operations/functions